OpenJobDescription/openjd-specifications/rfcs/README.md

 The team will contact you through your RFCs tracking issue when it is time to include the proposal in the current draft specification.
-When that happens, we ask that you prepare pull requests to that modify the draft specification, user documentation, and so on to include your proposed changes.
+When that happens, we ask that you prepare pull requests that modify the draft specification, user documentation, and so on to include your proposed changes.

 ## RFC Process Stages